 Below, beneath the interview, were some thoughts on the book that I wrote up at the time.
 I think I still agree with much of what I said then!

-Bart Ehrman: How the Problem of Pain Ruined My Faith
+Bart Ehrman: How the Problem of Suffering Ruined My Faith

-I read widely in the matter.
-I read philosophers, theologians, biblical scholars, great literary figures and popular authors from Plato to Sartre, from Apuleius to Dostoevsky, from the Apostle Paul to Henri Nouwen, from Shakespeare to T.S.
+I read widely on the matter.
+I read philosophers, theologians, biblical scholars, great literary figures, and popular authors from Plato to Sartre, from Apuleius to Dostoevsky, from the Apostle Paul to Henri Nouwen, from Shakespeare to T.S.
 Eliot to Archibald Macleish, from C. S. Lewis (with whom I was very taken) to Harold Kushner to Elie Wiesel.

 We live in a world in which a child dies every five seconds of starvation.
 Every five seconds.
 Every minute there are twenty-five people who die because they do not have clean water to drink.
 Every hour 700 people die of malaria.
 Where is God in all this?
 We live in a world in which earthquakes in the Himalayas kill 50,000 people and leave 3 million without shelter in the face of oncoming winter.
 We live in a world where a hurricane destroys New Orleans.
 Where a tsunami kills 300,000 people in one fell swoop.
 Where millions of children are born with horrible birth defects.
 And where is God?
 To say that he eventually will make right all that is wrong seems to me, now, to be pure wishful thinking.

 The Problem of Suffering Led Me to Write a Book

 As it turns out, my various wrestlings with the problem have led me, even as an agnostic, back to the Bible, to see how different biblical authors wrestle with this, the greatest of all human questions.
 The result is my recent book, God’s Problem: How the Bible Fails to Answer Our Most Important Question–Why We Suffer.